Post-quantum hash functions using $\mathrm{SL}_n(\mathbb{F}_p)$: Properties of the constructed hash functions

 NP-hardness of a class of problems is a worst case complexity property, and for certain NP-hard classes of problems, relatively simple and efficient algorithms can find solutions in the vast majority of cases.
 Thus, NP-hardness of the underlying problem is not a guarantee of post-quantum behavior of the hash function.

 A more compelling case for the hash function to be post-quantum arises from empirical difficulty of factoring in special linear groups over finite fields.
 For instance, in~\cite{FaugerePPR11}, subexponential factorization algorithms were found for $\SL_2(\FF_{2^k})$, and these were only found in 2011.
 These algorithms rely essentially on the fact that the matrices are $2\times 2$, and on the fact that the underlying field has characteristic two.
 Thus, the methods do not generalize in any straightforward way to larger dimensional special linear groups nor to fields with odd characteristic.
 In practice, factoring matrices over finite fields is quite difficult, and implemented algorithms are inefficient.
 Hardness appears to be optimized when the system of equations resulting from $\eqref{equation: Em}$ is neither underdetermined nor overdetermined, i.e.~when the number of equations and variables is comparable.
 Thus, the larger the value of $p$ the more secure the hash function, at the expense of computational time and space, and the balance of degrees of freedom and constraints occurs when $n^2\sim\log p$, or in other words when $n$ is approximately the square root of the logarithm of $p$.
-We may then expect the factorization problem to take exponential time in the number of variables in this case, and by resistant to the speedup resulting from quantum attacks.
+This is precisely the balance to required so that the number of equations and number of variables are comparable, as per the foregoing discussion.
+We may then expect the factorization problem to take exponential time in the number of variables in this case.